-Is the Best Chatroom Text-To-Speech Reader Is the Essential Chat Tool for VR Streamers Is Designed for Twitch and Mixer Chatrooms Is Developed by a Streamer for Streamers Is More Advanced than Any Other Chatreader
+Is the Best Chatroom Text-To-Speech Reader Is the Essential Chat Tool for VR Streamers Is Designed for Twitch Chatrooms Is Developed by a Streamer for Streamers Is More Advanced than Any Other Chatreader

 All of your Logins, Oauth codes, Settings and Lexicon should be just as before.

 The Main Panel displays your current Viewers and numbers and all of the switches needed for controlling the speech during your stream.